HPS206 - Forensic Psychology

 4 x 2 hour masterclass (pre-recorded) per trimester

-1 x 1 hour seminar (online) per week
+1 x 1 hour online seminar per week

 Note:

-*CBD refers to the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute; Community Based Delivery
+*National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute students only.

 This unit may not be included as a part of a 10 point accredited major sequence in psychology (as required for application for further study in psychology).